RobertKilkenny/Profession-Website-Development/src/README.md

 - For the Project List feature

-- Make sure that the folder name is unique or it invalids both addresses!!
+- Make sure that the folder name is unique or it invalidates both addresses!!

-- `folder_name` assumes that the data for the project is in `"./public/data/".concat(folder_name)`
-  - `cycling_images` uses this same address to find the images!
+- Folder references should go "/data/[folder_name]/" whatever because it is in the public folder

 - In the projects.json, each project should be in the format of:
 ```
 {
 "name": "",
 "description": "",
 "folder_name": "",
+"cover_image": "",
 "cycling_images": [],
 "extension": "",
 "tags": [],
 "ongoing": false
 }
 ```
-- Use `rfc` to create a very basic return function for a new class!
+- Use `rfc` to create a fundamental return function for a new class!

 - Check out the GitHub action I have in `./.github/workflows` for the automation I included in the website!

 ## Ground Rules for the Codebase

 - All unique page layouts should be stored in the same file as the .tsx file